 Because the main central hallway and winter bedroom had been transformed to mimic a northern brownstone walk-up for an Oprah Winfrey production, The Wedding, in the 1990s, the dark and flowery late Victorian wallpaper was removed and a color for the walls was chosen from a Foy family bedspread from 1857.

 The siding on the north side wing require complete replacement as well as two windows in the bridal suite that face the back of the property.
 Dependent upon funding, donations and public support, we have plans to finish gutting the basement and basement rooms on both wings.
 One side of the basement wing was once a respite for Robert Lee Foy, Sr.’s prized chickens, and the other designed as sleeping quarters for the Whitings’ chauffeur, cousins of the Foy family who came down from New York, who rented the lower level of the home during the 1930s during the hunting season, shipping their many hunting dogs as well as their car! by rail.
 Plans in 2022 are to restore the lower level into its original function as a domestic space of the formerly enslaved, and later as an apartment for northern gentry to lease during the Great Depression to offset the expenses of maintaining the property.

 Poplar Grove is not supported by county, state or federal funding, but through donations and revenue generated by tours, fund-raising events, and facility rentals.
 As a non-profit organization, all income supports the operational costs of maintaining 15+ acres, several outbuildings, the Manor House as well as animal and school programs, and more mundane but necessary costs, such as utilities, waste disposal, insurance, and taxes.

 Such positive changes are taking place so that future generations can continue to experience the history of many families, who fought to embody the American dream through all the political and social turmoil of a democracy wrestling with its brutal and uncompromising history of slavery.
-From Civil War to Civil Rights, the Foy family household, both white and black, had to continually negotiate the sea tides of change in southeastern North Carolina, creating a community of descendants whose story of survival and redemption is still yet to fully unfold.
+From Civil War to Civil Rights, the Foy family household, both white and black, had to continually negotiate the sea tides of change in southeastern North Carolina, creating a community of descendants whose story of survival and redemption continues to unfold.